 In Solargis Prospect app, we have made a big update of the terrain and horizon data.
 The primary data source for the updated elevation data layer is SRTM-v4.1, which is an improvement over SRTM3-v2.
 Some issues that were still not resolved with upgrade from SRTM3-v2 to SRTMv4.1 have been fixed by applying patches based on multiple data sources.
 The updated terrain data has spatial resolution of 90m globally.
 Besides elevation, two new terrain data layers are visible as maps: terrain slope and azimuth.

 Solargis Prospect supports team collaboration.
 Projects can be saved and shared amongst team members, making collaboration easier.
 Project level sharing gives better control over how data and information is created and shared within a team.
 It is also possible to organise projects using tags.

 For those who prefer other languages over English, we have good news.
 The Prospect app has already been translated to simplified Chinese and Spanish.
 Translation to several other languages is in progress.

 Calculation of ROI, LCOE, and IRR is now available.
 The Prospect app comes with an Economic calculator that allows to input capital cost, operation cost, and cost of electricity, to determine the economic feasibility of a project.

 The management of user and company accounts has been completely redesigned.
 A user can now create a company account and invite colleagues to join the company account.
 Each company account is managed by one or more admins who are typically the dedicated responsible persons in each company.
 The new company admin tool allows admins to manage all users and purchased resources associated with their company.
 We are also working on streamlining process of orders, payments and renewals.

-Both plans include global coverage and access for 3 users.
+Both paid plans include global coverage and access for 3 users.
 Access for additional users can be purchased for an add-on fee.
 Details of new pricing plans can be see here: https://solargis.com/pricing/prospect/

 Here's our checklist on how you can get started with Prospect